FOSSEE/sees/ult/Using_Linux_Tools.rst

 Permissions and Ownership
 =========================

+let's check out the file permissions.
+File permissions are defined for users, groups and others.
+User would be the username that you are logging in as.
+Further more, users can be organized into groups for better administration and control.
+Each user will belong to at least one default group.
+Others includes anyone the above categories exclude.

+Given below is the result of an 'ls -l'

+drwxr-x--- 2 user group 4096 Dec 28 04:09 tmp
+-rw-r--r-- 1 user group 969 Dec 21 02:32 foo
+-rwxr-xr-x 1 user group 345 Sep 1 04:12 somefile

+Relevant information in the first column here is the file type followed by the file permissions.
+The third and the fourth column show the owner of the file and the group that the file belongs to.The fifth column is no bytes and sixth modification date .The first entry here is tmp.
+The first character in the first column is 'd', which means the tmp is a directory.
+The other entries here are files,as indicated by the '-'.

+d rwx r-x ---
+file type users group others

+The next 9 characters define the file permissions.
+These permissions are given in groups of 3 each.
+The first 3 characters are the permissions for the owner of the file or directory.
+The next 3 are permissions for the group that the file is owned by and the final 3 characters define the access permissions for everyone not part of the group.
+There are 3 possible attributes that make up file access permissions.

+r - Read permission.
+Whether the file may be read.
+In the case of a directory, this would mean the ability to list the contents of the directory.

+w - Write permission.
+Whether the file may be written to or modified.
+For a directory, this defines whether you can make any changes to the contents of the directory.
+If write permission is not set then you will not be able to delete, rename or create a file.

+x - Execute permission.
+Whether the file may be executed.
+In the case of a directory, this attribute decides whether you have permission to enter,run a search through that directory or execute some program from that directory.

 chmod
 ------

 The *chmod* command (abbreviated from 'change mode') is a shell command and C language function in Unix and Unix-like environments.
 When executed, it can change file system modes of files and directories.
-The modes include permissions and special modes.A chmod command first appeared in AT&T Unix version 1, and is still used today on Unix-like machines.
+The modes include permissions and special modes.

 Usage
 ~~~~~